mbartsch/docker-flexget/README.md

 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
-* `-e WEB_PASSWD` for the Web UI password - see below for explanation
-* `-e TORRENT_PLUGIN` for the torrent plugin you need, e.g. "transmission" or "deluge"
 * `-e FLEXGET_LOG_LEVEL` for logging level - see below for explanation
-* `-p 5050` for Web UI port - see below for explanation
 * `-v /config` - Location of FlexGet config.yml (DB files will be created on startup and also live in this directory)
 * `-v /downloads` - location of downloads on disk